 The M.A.
 Program is comprised of theoretical and practical courses, workshops, and seminars, which provide a substantial interdisciplinary grounding in fields such as human rights and transitional justice, and comparative and historical courses, in which the students are exposed to key cases dealt countries faced throughout history.
 Special emphasis will be given to the Israeli-Arab conflict and its resolution.

 Tuition is $16,000.
-This includes extracurricular activities and health insurance.
-Accommodations in the dorms are an additional cost.
+Accommodations in the dorms and health insurance are at an additional cost.